satyayannam/billsat.app/README.md

 # Billsat v0.1
 my bad i didn't upload the application file, i placed the drive link to the application folder which is working perfectly fine, make sure to use it.
+Alos my bad there was a error i found in adding the items to my "add products". try adding the files using the xlsx file, I'll try to fix this asap

 ## Features